Criticism of Paramount Skydance: Comedy Central

+In response, the premiere of Season 27 of South Park was delayed to July 27, 2025.

 Paramount Network

 The name change to "Spike TV" was supposed to be official on June 16, 2003.
 However, on June 13, film director Spike Lee won a New York Supreme Court injunction preventing the name change.
 Lee claimed that because of his well-known popularity in Hollywood, viewers would therefore assume that he was associated with the new channel.
 Lee stated in court papers that: "The media description of this change of name, as well as comments made to me and my wife, confirmed what was obvious—that Spike TV referred to Spike Lee."

 The channel had planned an official launch of its new name at a star-studded, televised party at the Playboy Mansion in mid-June.
 But due to Lee's injunction, the special—titled Party With Spike—had to be heavily edited and the impact of the event was considerably muted.
 During the lawsuit, even the name "TNN" was significantly scaled back, as logos and voice-overs referred to the channel only as "The First Network for Men".

 Spike Jones Jr., son of comic musician Spike Jones, became a party of the lawsuit as part of Viacom's defense to protect the rights to his father's name.
 The suit was settled on July 8, 2003, and TNN was allowed to call itself Spike TV.
 In announcing the settlement, Lee admitted that he did not believe that the channel intentionally tried to trade on his name.

 The name change became official on August 11, 2003.